 - TLP licenses and any technical support service can be transferred only within the region they were originally acquired.

-- TLP licenses may be transferred only as TLP licenses, even if the transferee is a CLP member.
-TLP licenses transferred to CLP members will appear on their Comprehensive Order Details report in LWS as a TLP transaction, and no points will be awarded to the CLP for these purchases.
+- TLP licenses can be transferred only as TLP licenses, even if the transferee is a CLP member.
+TLP licenses transferred to CLP members appear on their Comprehensive Order Details report in LWS as a TLP transaction, and no points are awarded to the CLP for these purchases.

-- CLP members may transfer any number of licenses purchased.
+- CLP members can transfer any number of licenses purchased.

-- CLP users may transfer licenses to any TLP or CLP user, including enrolled affiliates of a different CLP member.
+- CLP users can transfer licenses to any TLP or CLP user, including enrolled affiliates of a different CLP member.

-- CLP members may not transfer licenses to a different Deploy-to ID with the same End-User ID.
+- CLP members cannot transfer licenses to a different Deploy-to ID with the same End-User ID.

 - CLP points transfer to the new licensee if the following is true: